Tropicana Field: The Rays Cownose Clubhouse

-Just over the right-center-field fence is the Rays Touch Tank.
+Just over the right-center-field fence is the Cownose Clubhouse.
 This 35 foot, 10,000 USgal tank is filled with three different species of rays, including cownose rays that were taken from Tampa Bay waters.
 The tank is one of the 10 biggest in the nation.
 Admission to the tank area is free for all fans attending home games, but a limit of 40 people are allowed in the area at any given time.
 The tank is open to fans about 20 minutes after the gates open, and closes to the public two hours after the first pitch.
 Fans get to see the rays up close and get to learn educational information about them.

 The tank and rays are sponsored and maintained by the Florida Aquarium (where they also reside during the offseason), which educates people about rays and other aquatic life.

 For every ball hit into the tank during a game by a Rays player, the Rays had donated $5,000 to charity with $2,500 going to the Florida Aquarium and $2,500 going to that player's charity of choice.
 As of the 2021 season, the netting over the tank was extended to fully enclose the area, removing the possibility of a home-run ball entering the tank.

 Before that, only two Rays players hit a home run that landed in the tank: